Home

 Black Magic Debug App

-Black Magic Debug App can talk to
+Black Magic Debug App can talk to:

-When connected to a single BMP supported probe, starting blackmagic w/o any arguments starts the server.
-When several BMP supported probes are connected, their types, position and serial number is displayed and the program exits.
-Add -P (position) to the next invocation to select one.
-For the setup from the sample session above:
+When connected to a single BMDA-supported probe, starting blackmagic w/o any arguments starts the server.
+When several BMDA-supported probes are connected, their types, serial numbers and version information is displayed and the program exits.
+Add -s <serial> to the next invocation to select one.

 In another terminal: